5 Great Dog Toys Your Greyhound Will Love

 How to Pick the Perfect Toy

-Tap into his deepest canine instincts to pick out the toys he'll truly love!
+Tap into their deepest canine instincts to pick out the toys they'll truly love!

-If you consider the background and physical characteristics of the sighthound, chasing prey is his whole reason for being.
+If you consider the background and physical characteristics of the sighthound, chasing prey is their whole reason for being.

 This is even more true for greyhounds than with many other dogs.
-Give him something to chase or something that looks like a critter he'd catch in the wild, and you're on a roll.
+Give them something to chase or something that looks like a critter they'd catch in the wild, and you're on a roll.

 What is a greyhound born to do?

-And as a retired racer, that's pretty much what he was raised and trained to do in his previous life, isn't it?
+And as a retired racer, that's pretty much what they were raised and trained to do in their previous life, isn't it?
 Only, on a track and with a fake bunny.

-So, there's your clue — the perfect toys are the ones that remind him of prey.
+So, there's your clue — the perfect toys are the ones that remind them of prey.

 Here are five ideas for types of toys that are most popular with the retired racing greyhounds I've trained and loved—both my own and the various foster dogs who have lived with us.